Have you ever wondered what does Swedish environmental education look like?

 All the hallways and all the walls are used as a gallery for children’s meaningful artwork – not just pasted cutouts that teachers prepared in advance.
 The learning is exploratory and completely learner-driven.

 The science center is full of natural materials, and multiple pets as well.
 The whole preschool takes care of fish, snails, and spiders.

 The children go outside even if it is rainy and they don’t mind getting a bit muddy.

 There are so many natural materials in the preschool – I was amazed and delighted to be there.
 Seeing a large dry sunflower on the shelf, branches, and rocks made my day.
 There are a few sensory sand tables as well.
 At this point I concluded that the Swedish environmental education is AMAZING!

 The literacy room is huge, and it has cozy beds ready to be used during storytelling.
 The bookshelves feature not just books, but also authors’ books and illustration children created inspired by the books they read.

 Here are some more things from the hallway gallery.

-Even the windows in the cafeteria are used to grow plants!
+They even use the windows in the cafeteria to grow plants!
 The fact that all the children eat there and that these bottles survived, says a lot about their politeness and connection to nature.